 There are three variations of M18 batteries that make up eight different M18 battery sizes.
 The three variations are Redlithium CP, Redlithium XC, and Redlithium High Demand.

 Redlithium CPs are the compact variant as they only have two sizes: 1.5 and 2 amp, corresponding to their runtime hours, respectively.
 As for its purpose, since it only has a small amp time, it would work best for quick and easy home repairs.

 Redlithium XC variants come in four sizes which are 3, 4, 5, 6 amps that can last for an extended time without any problem.
 Because of its longer amp, time can power tools such as drills and electric saws that need intensive power to cut through more challenging materials.

-Lastly, the Redlithium High Demand variant is the ideal battery for high power and long-running power equipment because of its nine and 12-amp hours.
-Its powerful battery makes it easier for miters and table saws to cut through thick woods without overworking the equipment.
+Lastly, the Redlithium High Demand variant is the ideal battery for high-power and long-running power equipment because of its nine and 12-amp hours.
+Its powerful battery makes it easier for miters and table saws to cut through thick wood without overworking the equipment.